Dave Myers (baseball)

 David K. Myers (born August 8, 1959) is an American professional baseball scout.
-A former minor league infielder, he later was a minor league manager and coach, and a coach with the Seattle Mariners of Major League Baseball (MLB).
-As an active player, Myers stood 6 ft 4 in tall, weighed 190 lb, and threw and batted right-handed.
+He is also a former minor league infielder, minor league manager, and a coach with the Seattle Mariners of Major League Baseball (MLB).

-Biography
+Playing career

 Myers graduated from William Penn Senior High School in York, Pennsylvania, where he was a two-sport standout in baseball and basketball.
-He then attended Temple University, where he played for Temple Owls baseball coach Skip Wilson.
-Teammates included Pete Filson, who pitched in MLB during 1982–1990.
-Myers was selected by the New York Yankees in the 27th round of the 1980 Major League Baseball draft, but did not sign.
-He was named the Temple Owls' most valuable player for his redshirt junior year in 1981.
+He then attended Temple University, where he played for Temple Owls.
+He was teammates with future MLB pitcher Pete Filson.
+The New York Yankees selected Myers in the 27th round of the 1980 MLB draft, but he did not sign with the team.
+Myers was named the East Coast Conference most valuable player in 1981.

-Following his junior year, Myers was selected by the Seattle Mariners in the 13th round (312th overall) in the 1981 MLB draft.
-He played eight seasons of Minor League Baseball in the Seattle system, including four years at the Double-A level.
-As a minor leaguer, Myers appeared in 795 games, compiling a .272 batting average with 26 home runs and 348 RBIs.
+The Seattle Mariners selected Myers in the 13th round with the 312th overall selection in the 1981 MLB draft.
+He played eight seasons of Minor League Baseball in the Seattle system, including four years in Double-A. As a minor leaguer, Myers appeared in 795 games, compiling a .272 batting average with 26 home runs and 348 RBIs.
 Defensively, he played mostly as a shortstop, while appearing at all other infield positions as well as in the outfield and at catcher.
 He also pitched a total of 7 1/3 innings in five games.

+Managing and coaching career

-Myers then managed Mariners' farm clubs for 12 seasons, 1989–2000, the last five as skipper of the Triple-A Tacoma Rainiers of the Pacific Coast League.
-He next joined the major league staff of Lou Piniella for the 2001 Seattle Mariners season.
+Myers began his coaching career in the Mariners' minor league system with the Double-A Vermont Mariners in 1988.
+He then managed farm clubs for 12 seasons, from 1989 to 2000, the last five with the Triple-A Tacoma Rainiers.
+He then joined the major league staff of Lou Piniella for the 2001 Mariners.
 In his first season as the Mariners' third-base coach, Seattle won an American League-record 116 games.
-Myers served as third-base coach for Seattle through the 2004 season.
+Myers coached Seattle through the 2004 season, also instructing the team's infielders.
 In 2006, he managed a final season in the minor leagues with the Everett AquaSox, Seattle's Class A Short Season affiliate.
-During his 13 seasons as a minor league manager, his teams compiled a 762–699 record, for a .522 winning percentage.
+During his 13 seasons as a minor league manager, his teams hadd a 762–699 record, for a .522 winning percentage.

-Myers next became a coach in the Cleveland Indians' organization after leaving the Mariners.
+Myers coached in the Cleveland Indians' organization after leaving the Mariners.
 He spent 2010–2015 as a coach for the Durham Bulls, the Triple-A International League affiliate of the Tampa Bay Rays.
-In 2016, Myers became a member of the Rays' professional scouting staff, based in Seattle.
+He then became a professional scout for the Rays, based in Seattle.

+Personal life

+Myers is married and has two children.